 Valued at $75.
-Authors Community Team has worked hard at branding this company as a devoted family-friendly literature company.
-We assess manuscripts to make sure they meet our guidelines, to assess the quality of the writing, quality of the subject matter, and to determine what type of editing is required to meet the Authors Community standards of excellence.
+Christian Authors Community & Services Team has worked hard at branding this company as a devoted family-friendly literature company.
+We assess manuscripts to make sure they meet our guidelines, to assess the quality of the writing, quality of the subject matter, and to determine what type of editing is required to meet the Christian Authors Community & Services standards of excellence.

 Valued at $50-$60 per hour.
-After prayerful study of the Editorial Freelancers Association national rates and our editors’ (Sarah Tun, Pam Lagomarsino, Margaret Welwood, Gina Burgess) expertise, we’ve set our editorial rates at or a smidgeon less than the EFA recommended rates.
+After prayerful study of the Editorial Freelancers Association national rates and our editors’ (Sarah Tun, Margaret Welwood, Gina Burgess) expertise, we’ve set our editorial rates at or a smidgeon less than the EFA recommended rates.
 One reason is that no team member lives in a high cost of living area so we pass that savings along to you.
 Another is that we are trying to make this as affordable as possible for everyone.
 We pledge professional editing and proofreading while keeping author’s voice paramount.
 The value of this service depends upon the number of words in the manuscript and the quality of writing.
-It could be 2.2 cents per word or as much as 5 cents per word.
+It could be 2.2 cents per word or as much as 6 cents per word.

-Included in the bundle is a price lower than national average, which is $45-$49 for eBook and $99-$120 for printed book.
+Formatting — Included in the bundle is a price lower than national average, which is $45-$49 for eBook and $99-$120 for printed book.
 A good reading experience happens when there are no distractions including a well-formatted book that is cleanly laid out making it easy to read.

 Valued at $500.
 In our research, this was the one with the most variables.
 Some artists have a per hour rate, others have flat rates.
 You could expect to pay any value between $300 and $1200 for an excellent quality book cover from an artist who knows book covers, the audience, and the appeal of book cover genres.
 Our bundle price falls at the lower end of this scale mostly because Gina Burgess lives in a low cost of living area and passes that savings on to you.
 She knows her stuff, and you can find examples of her work on her website You can also find lower prices on other sites such as Kindle Create that have templates for you to create your own book cover.
 If you research your genre and compare generic covers with personalized-to-your-book covers, you’ll see a marked difference in quality as well as in sales.
 People do judge a book by its cover.